Syed-Tangim-Pasha/syed-tangim-pasha.github.io/index.md

 ## About Me

-I am Syed Tangim Pasha, currently working as a Lecturer in the Department of Computing and Information System (CIS) at Daffodil International University, Dhaka, Bangladesh.
-My primary focus lies in research, particularly in the fields of Machine Learning, Deep Learning, Affective Computing, Digital Health, and Computational well-being.
-I am actively engaged in various research projects as a Research Assistant (RA) at EMPATHY Lab, IUB, exploring areas related to Human Stress disorder and Diabetes.
-My passion for research drives me to contribute to cutting-edge advancements in the Artificial Intelligence with Health Informatics and I constantly seek to expand my knowledge and skills to make meaningful contributions to the scientific community.
+I am Syed Tangim Pasha, currently working as a lecturer in the Department of Computing and Information System (CIS) at Daffodil International University, Dhaka, Bangladesh.
+My primary focus lies in research, particularly in the fields of machine learning, deep learning, affective computing, digital health, and computational well-being.
+I am actively engaged in various research projects as a Research Assistant (RA) at EMPATHY Lab, IUB, exploring areas related to human stress disorder and diabetes.
+My passion for research drives me to contribute to cutting-edge advancements in Artificial Intelligence with Health Informatics, and I constantly seek to expand my knowledge and skills to make meaningful contributions to the scientific community.

 ## News

+- **[Oct.
+2023]** "Performance Evaluation of Multi-class Bangla Public Sentiment Analysis Using Machine Learning and Embedding Techniques" accepted in 11th ICIEV Conference 2023.
 - **[Aug.
 2023]** "Using an Ensemble Machine Learning Model with Explainable AI (XAI) to Diagnose Gestational Diabetes Mellitus" accepted in IDF Virtual Congress 2023.
 - **[Aug.
-2023]** Jita Shanti Rani Hasdak defended her final year project defense on the Android app project titled "Animal Rescue & Clinical App".
+2023]** Jita Shanti Rani Hasdak defended her final year project defense on the Android app project titled "Animal Rescue & Clinical App."
 - **[Aug.
-2023]** Mejbah Uddin Tamim defended his final year project defense on the Android app project titled "BD Rent App".
+2023]** Mejbah Uddin Tamim defended his final year project defense on the Android app project titled "BD Rent App."
 - **[May.
 2023]** "Genre Classification of Bangla Poem Using Machine Learning and Deep Learning Techniques" accepted in the 2023 IEEE World AIIoT Congress.
 - **[Mar.
 2023]** Joined EMPATHY Lab, IUB, Dhaka, Bangladesh, as a Research Assistant (RA), contributing to research on Human Stress disorder and Diabetes.
 - **[Feb.
 2023]** Takes on a role as a Research Assistant (RA) at the CCDS.AI Lab, IUB, Dhaka, Bangladesh.